AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-tail.md

      - _`write.prev_counter = 1`_
      - _`write.exists = snap.exists`_

-   > The value _1_ can be utilized to signify a preceding snap, as this value can never serve as the counter of a _storage_write_.
-The _counter_start_ for the first public function call must be greater than or equal to 1.
-Subsequently, the counters for all subsequent function calls and requests should exceed this initial value.
+   > The value _1_ can be utilized to signify a preceding _snap_, as this value can never serve as the counter of a _storage_write_.
+Because the _counter_start_ for the first public function call must be 1, the counters for all subsequent side effects should exceed this initial value.

 2. For each _write_ at index _i_ in _ordered_storage_writes_: